How we work

 Tanzania’s population is diverse, representing more than 200 ethnic groups.

-Unbound’s program in Dar es Salaam, Tanzania, helps sponsored children and elders and their families build a path out of poverty.
+Unbound’s program in Tanzania helps sponsored children and elders and their families build a path out of poverty.
 Unbound sponsorship supports children’s education as one of the top priorities of families.

 Unbound focuses on the holistic development of children.
 Through the support of sponsors, we provide consistent resources for families so they can cover educational costs and meet their children's physical and emotional needs.
 Sponsorship in Tanzania enables children to attend school on a consistent basis and improve their nutrition and health.